Guide

 GEO vs SEO: What's the Difference?

-Traditional SEO focuses on ranking in Google's search results — a list of blue links.
-GEO focuses on being cited in AI-generated answers — synthesized text that may or may not include a link to your site.
+Traditional SEO focuses on ranking in Google's search results, the familiar list of blue links.
+GEO focuses on being cited in AI-generated answers, the synthesized text that may or may not include a link to your site.

 | Aspect | Traditional SEO | GEO |